What Is American IPA & Where Did This Pale Ale Come From?

 What is the ABV of an American IPA?

-As a general rule of thumb, American pale ales tend to have a higher ABV than your standard ales.
+As a general rule of thumb, American pale ales tend to have a higher ABV than your standard ales and lower strength session ales.

 However, with so many varieties now out there, you can find IPAs of all strengths – from low to very high.